linroger/FinanceCompendium/II. Economics/International/PPHA International Trade, Banking, and Capital Markets/6 Movement of Labor and Capital I.md

 - Views of capital-owners versus domestic unions
 - Short-run both industries' output rises

-$\circ$  Labor increase does not affect world relative prices
+- Labor increase does not affect world relative prices

 # New World Immigration and Wage Convergence